 The need for substance abuse treatment professionals and services continues to grow.
 In fact, Substance Abuse Counseling is rated #38 on the Top-100 Careers by U.S. News & World Report and is considered a high demand profession by the Federal Government.
-With the implementation of the Affordable Care Act, it is anticipated that this demand will continue and in fact increase.
-Recognizing this need, Central Piedmont Community College offers an associate's degree program in Human Services with a concentration in Substance Abuse, as well as two Certificate Programs.
+A recent article by the Pew Charitable Trusts asserts a severe shortage of substance abuse specialist nationwide due to the implementation of the Affordable Care Act.
+Recognizing this need, Central Piedmont Community College offers an associate's degree program in Human Services with a concentration in Substance Abuse, as well as four Certificate Programs.
 These programs are specifically designed to fulfill initial requirements for certification/licensure by the North Carolina Substance Abuse Professional Practice Board (NCSAPPB).

 Graduates who complete certification/licensure by the State Board qualify for positions as substance abuse counselors, DWI evaluators and educators, residential and half-way house counselors, criminal justice addiction professionals, prevention and education specialists, case managers, and community based program managers.